UTFOIL/Vectorization-Public/README.md

 %     also returns the FILE_NAMES that were used as input or the names assigned to the IMAGE_MATRICES in
 %     the order that they were passed to VECTORIZE.
 ```

+### Example Datasets

+[This folder](https://drive.google.com/drive/folders/1IO9PmpO0W_E1UaedvzdP5_PzHzfYGO_m?usp=sharing) contains the three example images as they were processed for the [SLAVV methods paper](https://www.biorxiv.org/content/biorxiv/early/2020/06/16/2020.06.15.151076.full.pdf).

+Each of the three "Image *" folders in this folder contains:
+	- The original image under its original title as a *.tif
+	- The wrapper script that was used to vectorize that image in a *.mat file
+	- All of the vectorization intermediates and outputs in a batch_* folder

 ### Tutorial